Marishkumark/Tesla_clone/README.md

 License
 -------

-This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Marishkumark/License/blob/main/README.md) file for details.

 * * * * *

-Feel free to explore the code and contribute to the project!
-If you have any questions or concerns, don't hesitate to reach out.
-Happy coding!